Ray's Seasonal Tips

 Check oil levels.
 In very cold weather conditions, oil with a lower viscocity may help.

 Check the wiper blades for deterioration and top up the wiper fluid.
-Clear snow from the wipers to prevent damage to the motor.
+Clear snow from the wipers to

 Check the fans, heaters and demisters are working in your vehicle so you can quickly clear condensation from your windows before you travel.